Anyma: 2022–2023: Genesys

 The project's first full-length album, Genesys, was released on 11 August 2023.
-It consisted of 14 tracks and featured guest artists such as Grimes, Sevdaliza, and CamelPhat.
+It consisted of 14 tracks and featured guest artists such as Grimes, Sevdaliza, Chris Avantgarde, Rebūke, and CamelPhat.
+Exploring themes of artificial intelligence, humanity, and their coexistence, the concept album became highly successful, making Anyma the number-one selling artist on Beatport in 2023.
+The record also achieved international chart success, peaking at number five on the UK Official Dance Albums Chart.
+Several singles from the album became hits within the melodic techno scene, particularly "Consciousness", "Eternity", and "Welcome to the Opera", a collaboration with Grimes released in June 2023.

-Anyma's 2023 live appearances included a set on Tomorrowland's Freedom Stage, in Belgium.
+Anyma integrated CGI and digital art into his live sets, collaborating with visual artist Alessio De Vecchi to expand the narrative of "EVA", a humanoid robot character that became the visual centerpiece of his shows.
+The artist's 2023 live appearances included a set on Tomorrowland's Freedom Stage, in Belgium.

-2024–present: Genesys II, The End of Genesys, and Sphere residency
+2024–2025: Genesys II, The End of Genesys, and Sphere residency

 On 29 March 2024, Anyma published his second studio album, Genesys II, on Afterlife/Interscope Records.
 The 21-track release included collaborations with PARISI, Karin Park, and others, as well as remixes from Eric Prydz, Kölsch, Amelie Lens, Daniel Avery, and up-and-coming artists from the Afterlife label.
-Accompanying the album were visual elements from Tobias Gremmler and Alessio De Vecchi and a jewelry partnership with BVLGARI.

-Anyma's major live appearances in 2024 included Coachella (sharing the stage with Eric Prydz, Chris Avantgarde, and others), Tomorrowland, Always Live in Melbourne, Australia, and Ataköy Marina Arena in Istanbul, Turkey.
+Anyma's live appearances in 2024 included Coachella, Tomorrowland, Always Live in Melbourne, Australia, and Ataköy Marina Arena in Istanbul, Turkey.